Geezer, Ozzy, Ton, Bill

 11. "Time Machine" (Wayne's World version) (4:18)

-After a bunch of Tony Iommi solo albums under the name Black Sabbath, the Dio-era line-up reforms.
-Dehumanizer is not their best album but it's not half bad either.
-As usual it could just be nastalgia, but it would have taken a miracle for them to come up with an album that is as good as the two studio albums Dio did with Sabbath in the 80's.
-I guess the teaming up didn't last long as plans were in the works for a Ozzy/Sabbath reunion.
+After what are essentually a bunch of Tony Iommi solo albums released under the Black Sabbath name, the Dio-era line-up reforms.
+"Dehumanizer" is the forgotten Sabbath album and is one criminally underrated album.
+It may not be their best album but it's still very good.
+"Computer God", "T.V.
+Crimes" and especially "I" are prime Dio-era Sabbath.
+Of course, nostalgia plays a big part in why this album isn't much more well regarded as it should be.
+It would have taken a miracle for them to come up with an album that topped the two studio albums with Ronnie James in the early 80's.
+Unfortunately the teaming up didn't last long as plans were already in the works for a Ozzy/Sabbath reunion.
 Dio split before the tour was done and if I am not mistaken, Rob Halford (Judas Priest/Fight) filled in on vocals for a short time.
 Now that would have been a show to see.
+Dio reunited with Sabbath a second time in 2007 for a tour and a few new songs on "The Dio Years" compilation.
+The band toured under the name Heaven & Hell.

 Cross Purposes Black Sabbath - Cross Purposes (I.R.S.)
 1994